openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 If not already set up then download [xdrip](https://github.com/NightscoutFoundation/xDrip)

-For G6 transmitters manufactured after fall/end of 2018 please make sure to use one of the [latest xDrip+ versions](https://github.com/NightscoutFoundation/xDrip/releases).
+For G6 transmitters manufactured after fall/end of 2018 please make sure to use one of the [latest nightly build xDrip+ versions](https://github.com/NightscoutFoundation/xDrip/releases).
 Those transmitters have a new firmware and latest stable version of xDrip+ (2019/01/10) cannot deal with it.

 ## Basic settings for all CGM & FGM systems